 Generation Xerox: He is an Inspector descending into distrust of the justice system for which he works.
 It reflects on his rapidly-rising Crime Coefficient.
 Masaoka suffers from more or less the same experience.
 Episode 21 hammers the point home as Ginoza lost his left arm.
 Masaoka's mechanical arm is his left.
 Also at the end, he becomes an Enforcer.

 The Glasses Gotta Go: He doesn't wear them anymore when he got demoted as an Enforcer.
-Akane lampshades this if he wears them just for decorative purposes.
+Akane lampshades this by asking if he wears them just for decorative purposes.

 Heroes Love Dogs: He's a dog lover and owns a Siberian husky named "Dime".
 His test attributes reveal that he can have a career as a dog therapist.

 Irony: In the end, he becomes an Enforcer, despite starting out berating them and believing they were horrible people due to Sibyl's judgment (which he no longer believes in at the end).

 Despite belittling the enforcers as "hunting dogs," he's a dog lover and has an aptitude for dog therapy.

 Jerkass Façade: He's harsh on Akane for being too naive and too trusting to Enforcers (most especially Shinya), but he did this to prevent her from repeating the same mistake that Shinya and his father made before.